mayank010698/mayank010698.github.io/_publications/older_dump/prompt_opt.md

 year: 2025
 url:
 paper_link:
-tldr: We adapt the INSTINCT bandit-based prompt optimization framework for theft detection using VLMs.Leveraging Mistral as the prompt generator and Neural UCB for surrogate modeling, we perform zeroth-order optimization, achieving a 3% AUC improvement."
+tldr: Adapted the INSTINCT bandit-based prompt optimization framework for theft detection using VLMs, employing Mistral for prompt generation and Neural UCB for surrogate optimization, yielding a 3% AUC gain.
 ---